michael86/inventory-management-system-web-app/README.md

 - [x] Refactor form to use child components that will allow me to dynamically generate each input.
 - [x] hook up form submit to local storage (This will be replaced by apis at later date)
 - [x] ~~stock component will state invalid sku if changed (not saved) then set back to current sku~~ Fixed
-- [ ] Updating to and from free issue not working.
-Assume cause check box is either defined or undefined.
+- [x] ~~Updating to and from free issue not working.
+Assume cause check box is either defined or undefined.~~ fixed

 ### View Invoices